splunk/observability-workshop/docs/smartagent/nginx.md

 ## 1. Start your NGINX

+!!!
+Info
+    **If you have deployed the OpenTelemetry Collector then this module of the workshop is not applicable and can be skipped!**

 This deployment of NGINX has been configured to use Kubernetes pod annotations to tell the Smart Agent how to monitor the service.

 This is achieved by defining the `port` and `monitor type` to use for monitoring the NGINX service e.g. `agent.signalfx.com/monitorType.80: "collectd/nginx"`